nadben-dat/JDBC-1/Exercise.md

 Create database with <i>emp_dept.sql</i>

 Print all rows from the table emp<br>
-Join emp & dept -> Print departmentNr + ename + empno in Java
+Join emp & dept -> Print departmentNr + ename + empno in Java<br>
-Create 2 classes Employee & Department
+Create 2 classes Employee & Department<br>
-Create 1 lists with all employee objects
+Create 1 lists with all employee objects<br>
-Create 1 list with all department objects
+Create 1 list with all department objects<br>

 3